A quick tour of Composer

 The menu bar contains different menus and options you can use when you create your experiences.
 It also allows you to save, publish your experiences but also access the project settings and help items.

-This panel allows you to add assets, to
+This panel allows you to add assets, to your interactive experience.

 This panel can be accessed by clicking on the Assets Icon in the panel ribbon or by doing Alt + A on your keyboard.

 - Media: Image, Video, Webcam, Document, Web Browser, Flash Animation, 3D Model, Audio, Deep Zoom Image

 - Text: Simple Text, Rich Text, Text Input